Frequently Asked Questions

 How will I know when it's time to renew?

 PDL will notify you ahead of the renewal period.
 Ensure your online profile is kept up to date in My Profile so that we can easily notify you.
 Follow the links to My Profile via member login at www.pdl.org.au

 Can I pay online?

 Yes.
 Monthly instalment and annual payment options are available.
 Visit www.pdl.org.au using your member login and follow the links to My Account.

 How do I get a Certificate of Cover or Tax Invoice or Receipt?

 Download a Certificate of Cover or Tax Invoice and Receipt at any time using your member login at www.pdl.org.au.
 Follow the links to My Account.

 How do I get help to handle an incident or claim?

-Call us for advice and support at any time in relation to an incident which may become a claim on 1300 854 838 and use your reporting facility online via member login at www.pdl.org.au
+Call us 24/7 any time for confidential advice and support regarding an incident which may become a claim on 1300 854 838.
+Use your member login to to Report an Incident via www.pdl.org.au

 PDL is 100% owned by its members who are pharmacists working in a range of roles across the profession.
 We are dedicated solely to protecting pharmacists and acting on behalf of the pharmacy profession.